toghrulG/toghrulG/README.md

 <font color="pink"> Coffee coffee is how I keep up with `<code />` </font>

+This GitHub page has many educational materials about HTML, CSS, JS, React, Libraries, Web Development and many other topics.
+The contents are known for their clarity and simplicity.

 ### Reach out to me
+To get uptodate about the contents I create, you may follow me on GitHub, LinkedIn and Youtube.

 <br />